Skip to main content

 A focus on insight-driven customer experience

-Most financial services companies focus on keeping margins level during a time of cheap customer borrowing by establishing new products.
-During the pandemic, most organisations, regardless of industry, saw customers’ expectations increase significantly alongside a willingness to shop around.
+Most financial services organisations focus on keeping margins level during a time of cheap customer borrowing by establishing new products.
+During the pandemic, most organisations, regardless of industry, saw customers' expectations increase significantly alongside a willingness to shop around.

 Addressing the risks and hurdles of AI and ML in the finance sector